 PEEP (Personal Emergency Evacuation Procedure)

-This may be required for some disabled appointees.
+This may be required for some staff.

 Reasonable adjustments to be reviewed regularly by appointee and line manager and if required, changes agreed and implemented.